Command

 DELTREE [/Y] [drive:]path [[drive:]path[...]]

-• /Y - Suppresses prompting to confirm you want to delete the subdirectory.
+- /Y - Suppresses prompting to confirm you want to delete the subdirectory.

-• [drive:]path - Specifies the name of the directory you want to delete.
+- [drive:]path - Specifies the name of the directory you want to delete.
 More then one path can be specified.

-Note: Use DELTREE cautiously.
-Every file and subdirectory within the specified directory will be deleted.
-Once deleted you cannot recover the information.
+DELTREE cautiously.
+Every file and subdirectory within the specified directory

 EXAMPLES

-deltree c:\windows\fake010 = Deletes the fake010 directory and everything in it.
+= Deletes the fake010 directory and

 MOVE